 Capacity: 14 cup | Warranty: 5 year | Motor: 720W

 For excellent performance, we love the Cuisinart 14-Cup food processor.
 During our testing, we got uniform slices of foods such as potatoes and mushrooms, and it’s easy to adjust this appliance to get thinner or thicker slices.

 Unlike nearly all the competitors we tested, the Cuisinart grated Parmesan cheese beautifully.
 It also performed well with softer cheese, did a fine job pureeing cauliflower into a smooth consistency and was great for kneading dough so that both wet and dry ingredients were thoroughly incorporated.

 This machine is equipped with a big food chute that can handle whole potatoes as long as they are not overwhelmingly large, and you can continuously feed quite a lot of food items into the processor.
 The big 14-cup bowl comes in handy when making big batches of any particular food.
 The Cuisinart is quite easy to use and fairly easy to clean, although there are a lot of parts to wash.
 It comes with a generous five-year warranty on the motor and three years of coverage for the processor itself.

-This is a loud machine, clocking in 97.4 decibels, which places it among the noisier models we tested.
-It also has the bowl handle facing frontwards, which some people might dislike since it presents a barrier between them and the food chute.
+This is a loud machine and it also has the bowl handle facing frontwards, which some people might dislike since it presents a barrier between them and the food chute.
 But this doesn’t present a hazard due to Cuisinart’s excellent design, and the distance also doesn’t interfere with getting consistent slicing and shredding.